Isabelle P. Mercure Partner, Lawyer

 Profile

-Isabelle P. Mercure is a partner and a member of our Business transactions and Tax law groups.
+Isabelle P. Mercure is a co-managing partner of the Sherbrooke office and a member of our Business transactions and Tax law groups.
 Her practice focuses mainly on corporate law, trust law, and tax law.

 Ms. Mercure has extensive experience in mergers and acquisitions, corporate reorganizations (intergenerational transfers), integrating shareholders, protecting assets, as well as tax and estate planning.